Monotonicity of entropy for real multimodal maps: Abstract

 \section{Abstract}

-In \cite{Mil}, Milnor posed the {\em Monotonicity Conjecture} that the set of parameters within a family of real multimodal polynomial interval maps, for which the topological entropy is constant, is connected.
-This conjecture was proved for quadratic by Milnor \& Thurston \cite{MT} and for cubic maps by Milnor \& Tresser, see \cite{MTr} and also \cite{DGMT}.
-In this paper we will prove the general case.
+In 1992, Milnor \cite{Mil} posed the {\em Monotonicity Conjecture} that within a family of real multimodal polynomial interval maps with only real critical points, the {\em isentropes}, \ie the sets of parameters for which the topological entropy is constant, are connected.
+This conjecture was already proved in the mid-1980s for quadratic maps by a number of different methods, see \cite{MT,DH,Dou,MS,Tsu}.
+In 2000, Milnor \& Tresser \cite{MTr}, provided a proof for the case of cubic maps.
+In this paper we will prove the general case of this 20 year old conjecture.